Discover It Credit Card Review

 Bonus offers and coupons

 On top of the regular cash back offers there is also a section of the app and the site devoted to Discover Deals.
 This page houses a mix of retailer-specific cash back bonuses as well as various coupons made available to Discover customers.
-For example cardholders can enjoy $5 off a purchase of $50 or more at Target.com or earn 10% cash back when booking a Carnival Cruise.
-There are also in-store offers such as 15% off at Ghirardelli shops with a coupon that can be scanned from the app.
+For example cardholders can enjoy 5% cashback on purchases made at JCPenney.com, Ulta.com, Gap.com, and more.
+Keep in mind that you’ll need to shop at these sites using the link on the Discover Deals page and, of course, terms and conditions apply.

 Cash out for gift cards and get more

-Another aspect of the It card I was surprised to learn about what their selection of gift cards that could be redeemed with cash back earnings.
-What makes this an ever better proposition is that all of these gift cards come with free money.
+Another aspect of the It card I was surprised to learn about was their selection of gift cards that could be redeemed with cash back earnings.
+What makes this an even better proposition is that all of these gift cards come with free money.
 For instance $45 can buy you a $50 AMC movie card while $20 can get you $25 to Bed Bath & Beyond.
-With apologies to my beloved Walt Disney World, Universal Studios Orlando offers perhaps the best deal where $20 in cash back nets you $40 to spend in the parks.
-Currently there are 138 gift card deals listed so this offers a lot of options to get the most from your earnings.
+Currently there are more than 100 gift card deals listed so this offers a lot of options to get the most from your earnings.

-Since part of the reason I decided to get another credit card was to help bring up my credit scores even more, I was encouraged to find that Discover includes your FICO score from Equifax on your statements.
-This information is also accessible through the app.
-Although this will only give you one credit score it’s a nice added perk nonetheless.
+Since part of the reason I decided to get another credit card all that time ago was to help bring up my credit scores even more, I was encouraged to find that Discover includes your FICO score from TransUnion on your statements.
+This information is also accessible through the app and the wesbite.
+Although this will only give you one credit score it’s nonetheless a nice added perk.

 Easy account freeze